monika76five/ASATravelingCourse2023/README.md

 8. The link to a reference for prior choices of standard deviations: http://www.stat.columbia.edu/~gelman/research/published/taumain.pdf

 9. The link to the Doing Bayesian Data Analysis book: https://jkkweb.sitehost.iu.edu/DoingBayesianDataAnalysis/

+10. The link to the Rethinking Statistics course, book, and resources: https://xcelab.net/rm/statistical-rethinking/